orthodontic nursing

 1. What are the exam fees?

-The NEBDN exam fee is £510.00.
-This exam fee covers both your written and practical NEBDN exams.
+The NEBDN exam fee is £525.00.
+This exam fee covers both your knowledge test and professional discussion NEBDN exams.

 1. Will I be able to retake the exams?